-Grand Valley State University has many talented faculty working in the field of data analytics.
+Grand Valley State University has many talented faculty, staff, and students working in the field of data analytics.
 We offer courses and programs in the field of data analytics as well as more general courses of study that address our students’ need to understand how “Big Data” is transforming our everyday life, and what role they will play in shaping its future.
 Click here for a sampling of "Big Data" projects currently underway at Grand Valley.

 “Big Data” refers to the sharp increase of the size, arrival rate and complexity of data that is being generated and collected by business, government, non-profits and other organizations.
 The rapid increase in the amount of data will create new opportunities that will transform many fields of study, such as business, health, the sciences, and politics.
 It will also create new challenges as organizations try to learn how to store, manage, analyze, and preserve our ever-increasing bodies of data.
 “Data Science” or “Data Analytics” is the name of the academic area that studies “Big Data,” but different disciplines have their own terminology for it, such as “business intelligence,” “marketing analytics,” or “information management.”

 The effects of big data are profound.
 Everything from tracking disease across the world, managing cities and crisis situations, employing marketing techniques to specify individual consumers, targeting business solutions, and winning elections are just a few of the ways that our society has been changed by big data.
 And the most obvious affect is the ethical implications of all of this -- questions of privacy and ethical use.

 Join GVSU colleagues to discuss what is happening on campus around the teaching and scholarship of data: big, medium, and small.